jacksonianrtaylor/movie_rec_proj/README.md

 The number of test users are limited because of the problem statement in the [goal section](#project-goal).
 Furthermore, train users should have the same bounds as the test users because the trained model should value features in the same way that gives the most accurate prediction for the test ratings.
-It should not over or under inflate certain features by using more or less data to support them.
+It should not over or under estimate certain features by using more or less data to support them.

 SVD users don't have these restrictions and therefore should have more ratings.
 Intuitively, the more SVD ratings per user, the more it can contribute to the accuracy of the test and train predictions.